flintlib/flint/doc/source/fft.rst

     rearranged due to the fact that the short transforms output the data in binary reversed order compared with what is needed.

-    The matrix fourier algorithm provides better cache locality by decomposing the long length `2n` transforms into many transforms of about the square root of the original length.
+    The matrix Fourier algorithm provides better cache locality by decomposing the long length `2n` transforms into many transforms of about the square root of the original length.

-    For better cache locality the sqrt2 layer of the full length `4n` transform is folded in with the column FFTs performed as part of the first matrix fourier algorithm on the left half of the data.
+    For better cache locality the sqrt2 layer of the full length `4n` transform is folded in with the column FFTs performed as part of the first matrix Fourier algorithm on the left half of the data.

-    The second half of the data requires a truncated version of the matrix fourier algorithm.
+    The second half of the data requires a truncated version of the matrix Fourier algorithm.
 This is achieved by truncating to an exact multiple of the row length so that the row transforms are full length.
 Moreover, the column transforms will then be truncated transforms and their truncated length needs to be a multiple of 2.
 This explains the condition on